Masters in Education, Classroom Instruction, conferred in Dec, 2010 Concordia University

 Rotate Shapes Program

-This program is for teaching and learning the concepts of polygon rotation on a plane.
+This program is for teaching and learning the concepts of polygon rotation using a matrix, and dilation on a plane.
 Input the coordinates, specify the rotation, this

 program will do the rest.
 It will show you the resulting coordinates, and a graph of the pre-image and image.
 It can rotate any